cosola-salvia/news.macile.org/content/en-bulletin.md

-# We are the adventurers
+# We are the adventurers—-the true founders

-We are the adventurers; the true founders.
-High school students from Itabo y San Gregorio de Nigua selected for the FIRST MACILE Summer Academy, Jul 2007.

-## MACILE Summer Academy

 The MACILE Summer Academy is a rigorous five week program for students in grades 6 to 12.
 The curriculum includes math, science, engineering, technology, and language.
 Courses and activities are designed to stimulate curiosity, creativity, and passion for learning; also to build the students’ skills, analytical abilities, and rational thinking.
 The program was piloted in July 2007 and 2008.

+_High school students from Itabo y San Gregorio de Nigua selected for the FIRST MACILE Summer Academy, July 2007._

+## MACILE 2007 Summer Academy

 The 2007 MACILE Summer Academy lasted for three weeks and included mathematics only.
 Forty-seven students completed the program.
 They attended from 8:00 AM to 12:00 PM, Monday through Friday, and a healthy breakfast snack was provided.
 We celebrated the end of the summer with a barbeque.